RuggeroVisintin/SparkEngineWeb/docs/architecture/decisions/0002-use-unique-names-to-identify-entities.md

 **Benefits**

-- Unique names are human readable and easier to grasp than uuids
+- Unique names are human-readable and easier to grasp than UUIDs
-- Making names unique avoids ensures precision when retrieving an entity from a scene
+- Making names unique ensures precision when retrieving an entity from a scene
-- Naming entities by default removes cognitive load from game developer to choose names if they don't want to
+- Naming entities by default removes cognitive load from the game developer to choose names if they don't want to

 **Risks**